LycheeOrg/LycheeOrg.github.io/docs/upgrade.md

 3. **Optional worker service**: Background job processing can now be scaled independently
 4. **New environment variables**: Worker mode configuration requires specific settings

+Do note that this change also has consequences in the way Lychee reads your `.env` file.
+Updating values in the `.env` file will now require a container restart to take effect.

 ### Volume Mount Changes

 #### Version 6 Volume Structure (OLD)